Learn how animals prepare for winter with books & activities about hibernation and migration!

 So grab a few books with fun facts and try some hands-on activities to explore how animals prepare for winter!
 I'm also including affiliate links for each of our recommended books for your convenience and further information.

-Children's Books about Hibernation & Migration
+Picture Books about Hibernation & Migration

 Hibernation Station is an adorable story with easy to read text and beautiful illustrations.
 This fiction book shows all the hibernating animals boarding a train so they can begin their long winter's sleep.

 Each of the train cars is shaped like a hollowed out log and the animals take quite a bit to all settle in with their snoring roommates and needs for snacks.
 But pretty soon, everyone is snuggled under blankets and ready to sleep.
 A cute book that introduces the large variety of animals who hibernate.
+This story also made our list of 14 Best Books about Winter too!

 Time to Sleep by well-known author Denise Fleming tells the story of some woodland friends who realize winter is coming.
 Each wants to make sure that they others know it's 'time to sleep' and won't settle in before telling their friends.